apache/druid/docs/tutorials/tutorial-rollup.md

 ## Query the example data

-Open a new tab in the Query view.
+In the web console, open a new tab in the **Query** view.
 Run the following query to view the ingested data:

 ```sql
 SELECT * FROM "rollup_tutorial"